Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 Use the `readValue` function to read a characteristic value on demand.

 ### onCharacteristicValue(characteristic, value)
 The `onCharacteristicValue` callback function is called when a characteristic is read by the `readValue()` function.
-The `value` parameter is an `ArrayBuffer` containing the value.
+The `value` parameter is an `ArrayBuffer` containing the characteristic value.

 To read the [Device Name](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.characteristic.gap.device_name.xml) from the [Generic Access Service](https://www.bluetooth.com/specifications/gatt/viewer?attributeXmlFile=org.bluetooth.service.generic_access.xml):